mlte-team/mlte/docs/docs/getting_started.md

 ```

 Once you run it, go to the hosted address to view the `MLTE` UI homepage.
 You will need to log in to access the functionality in the UI.
 To start with you can
-use the default user, but you should change its password as a first step.
+use the default user.
 You can later use the UI to set up new users as well.

+NOTE: you should change the default user's password as soon as you can, if you are not on a local setup.

+* Default user: admin
+* Default password: admin1234

 For more information on how to use the UI, see our how-to guide on [using `MLTE`](using_mlte.md).